 GP, Cindy Pan, recommends that parents be optimistic about bringing another baby into the family and the kids will pick up on this optimism and help make the transition to big brother or sister.
 A few other tips shared by the mums included the new baby to give the older kids a present after the birth and also to read lots of books about being a big brother or sister.

 And Alison Osborne gives us great advice on how couples should prepare themselves for the arrival of a baby because of the strain a baby places on a relationship.
 She believes that placing your relationship with your partner as your first priority will help to provide you with the support and stability you need to be a great mum.
 All the girls agree on this statement, “Happy Mum, Happy Family”.

 Owning a pet is every child’s dream and children can learn so much from loving and caring for their pets.
 But before jumping in to add a new member to the family, consider Dr Katrina Warren’s advice.
 Dr Katrina joined us today with a four legged friend to discuss pets and kids.
 What should we consider before combining pets and kids?

 If you already have a pet, it’s important to change the pet’s routine well in advance of bringing the new baby home.
 This way, your favourite pet doesn’t associate your baby as the reason why they can no longer sleep inside.
 Katrina suggests making these changes at least a few months earlier.

 Of course all parents are concerned about the potential for a pet to become aggressive to their child, but Katrina reminds us that even playful behaviour can injure a child just by knocking them over.
-She also reminds us that if you do have pets and kids together it’s imprtant to maintain a good worming and flea treatment for your animal to keep both the pet and your baby heallthy.
+She also reminds us that if you do have pets and kids together it’s improtant to maintain a good worming and flea treatment for your animal to keep both the pet and your baby healthy.